Strong banks drive European shares higher

 Traders said the rally was fuelled in part by short covering.
 Shares in the struggling automaker are among the most shorted across Europe, with 16 percent of the company's shares out on loan, according to data from Markit.

-Wm Morrison also saw good gains, ahead 6.4 percent, after a report said an activist U.S. investor will call on the UK grocer to sell some of its property assets in the wake of the chain's dismal Christmas sales.
+Wm Morrison also saw good gains, ahead 6.1 percent, after a report said an activist U.S. investor will call on the UK grocer to shake-up its property portfolio in the wake of the chain's dismal Christmas sales.

 Today's European research round-up